 Working with Spin objects directly¶

-SpinPlots makes it easy to create plots with a few lines of code using the .plot() method, advanced users might want more control over data visualization.
-This tutorial will show you how to work directly with Spin and SpinCollection objects to access raw data, process it, and create custom plots.
+SpinPlots makes it easy to create plots with a few lines of code using the .plot() method, but advanced users might want more control over data visualization.
+This tutorial shows how to work directly with Spin and SpinCollection objects to access raw data, process it, and create custom plots.

 Spin and SpinCollection objects¶